Skew Howe duality and limit shapes of Young diagrams: Combinatorial skew Howe duality

 \subsection{Interpretation with lozenge tilings}

 We give a unified description for all of the combinatorial skew Howe duality discussed in this section using lozenge tilings.
-We realize the combinatorial skew Howe duality by using the realization that lozenge tilings of a half hexagon has three different paths that we can take.
+We realize the combinatorial skew Howe duality by using the fact that lozenge tilings of a half hexagon have three different sets of paths that uniquely specify the tiling.
 The lozenge tilings are naturally in bijection with GT patterns, so they can be used to describe irreducible representations of $\gl_n$.
 This also accounts for the natural symmetry of Corollary~\ref{cor:symmetry_A}.
 The remaining cases then are based on imposing additional symmetries to the lozenge tilings coming from~\cite{Proctor94} on GT patterns.
 These can be seen as manifestations of the branching rule from the natural embedding of $\g$ inside of $\gl_N$.
 These symmetries on lozenge tilings were discussed in~\cite[Sec.~3.2]{BG15}.

 We begin by describing the lozenge tilings on a half hexagon.
 Fix a partition $\mu$, and let $a_i = \mu_i + k + 1 - i$.
 We will be using the lozenge tiles $R, G, B$

 respectively.
 The region we will be tiling is a half hexagon $\mcH_{\lambda}$ with the top and bottom sides having length $n$, the left side having length $k$, which means the right side will have length $n + k$.
 We will place the $B$ tiles along the right boundary at heights $a_i$, where they protrude outside of the region.
 Sometimes we consider these $B$ tiles to actually be triangles, so the result lies perfectly inside the half hexagon.
 Lozenge tilings of $\mcH_{\lambda}$ are in bijection with GT patterns, where for row $\mu^{(j)}$ in a GT pattern $(\mu^{(j)})_{j=1}^k$, we place $B$ tiles at heights $\mu^{(j)}_i + k + 1 - i$ in the $j$-th column from the right.
 It is a classical fact that this uniquely determines a lozenge tiling as the $B$ tiles can be seen as the tops of cubes stacked in a corner, known as a plane partition in combinatorics (see, \textit{e.g.},~\cite{ECII}).